ben-tiki/whatsapp-chat-analyzer/README.md

 # Usage
 1. Export your chat history from WhatsApp.
 You can find instructions on how to do this here:  [here](https://faq.whatsapp.com/196737011380816/?locale=en_US).
 The export file will be called ``_chat.txt``.
 2. Clone the repository and move the ``_chat.txt`` file into the project directory.
-3. Run the Streamlit application using the following command:
+3. Run the Streamlit application using the following command: ``streamlit run app.py``
 4. Drag and drop the ``_chat.txt`` file into the Streamlit application.
 The application will automatically analyze your chat history and generate graphs and insights.

 # Generated Information / Graphs